rettungsrobotik/odm_kafka_bridge/README.md

 from odm_kafka_bridge import run_bridge
 ```

-A local Kafka cluster for testing can be spun up using docker.
+A local Kafka cluster for testing can be spun up using docker compose:
-To communicate with it, set `kafka.url` to `localhost:9092` and outcomment the `kafka.auth` block
-since it does not require authentication.

 ```bash
 docker compose -f test/docker-compose.yml up
 ```

+To communicate with it, set `kafka.url` in `config.toml` to `localhost:9092` and remove the `kafka.auth` block since it does not require authentication.

 ### Possible extensions and improvements